Giorgio Walter Canonica: Career

-Canonica returned to Genoa University in 1995 and served at different positions including the full professor Internal Medicine and Pulmonary Medicine, Director of the Speciality School of Allergy and Clinical Immunology, Director of the Specialty School of Pulmonary Diseases, Chairman of the Department of Medical Specialties (University Hospital San Martino Genoa, Italy), Laurea Honoris Causa, Cluji Medical University, Romania etc..
-He is also currently serving as Editor in chief of Current Opinion in Allergy and Clinical Immunology.
+Canonica returned to Genoa University in 1995 and served at different positions including the full professor Internal Medicine and Pulmonary Medicine, Director of the Speciality School of Allergy and Clinical Immunology, Director of the Specialty School of Pulmonary Diseases, Chairman of the Department of Medical Specialties (University Hospital San Martino Genoa, Italy).
+In 2016 he moved to Humanitas University and Research Hospital in Milan.